-To date, while we have generally grown our business organically by assembling every team, building every product, and acquiring every player ourselves, we continually seek, evaluate, and pursue strategic transactions which we believe will enhance our business as further described below.
-Our intention is to apply the resources obtained from becoming a public company and accelerate our growth through strategic acquisitions.
+During the company's first ten years, we generally grew our business organically by assembling every team, building every product, and acquiring every player ourselves.
+We continually seek, evaluate, and pursue strategic transactions which we believe will enhance our business as further described below.
+In November of 2021, we acquired the rights to Tetris® on mobile devices, and in October of 2022 we acquired Brainium Studios LLC.
+Our intention is to continue to apply the resources obtained from becoming a public company and accelerate our growth through strategic acquisitions.
 We believe prospective game companies will find us to be a more attractive acquirer, given the uniqueness of our playAWARDS program and our overall operating framework.
 Whether it be a young company with untapped potential or a mature business with an established portfolio of existing games, we intend to apply our experience, resources, and proprietary assets to helping them achieve their full potential.
 We believe our model, operating approach, team, and scale will enable us to compete for the best of these acquisition opportunities.

 Our prior, current, and future acquisition strategy is to expand into new genres, acquire proven games and brands with franchise value, assimilate talented teams, scale our audience, and leverage our playAWARDS platform to create value and improve operating performance.
-The genres and related games we are currently focused on are casual (match, bubble, word, card), niche (racing, sport), midcore (Idle RPG, card battler) and casino (poker, bingo, slots).
+The genres and related games we are currently focused on include casual (match, bubble, word, card), niche (racing, sport), midcore (Idle RPG, card battler) and casino (poker, bingo, slots).